 You have to set up your Stripe account so that you can receive payouts from Medium.

 Now you will be redirected to the Stripe registration page.
-Fill all the required details.
+Fill in all the required details.
 You will have to add the tax and bank details.
 Click on Authorize access to this account

-How to publish an article on Medium?
+How to Publish an Article on Medium?

 In order to publish an article, click on the top right-side profile picture.
 From the drop-down menu select New Story.
 You will be directed to the editor page.